 Why should I compost?

 When buried in a landfill, organic materials do not break down as they would in nature or in a compost pile.
 They decompose anaerobically, without oxygen, and in the process become the number one source of human-caused methane released into the atmosphere.
 By participating in this pilot, your organic materials will not go to a landfill and instead will be composted into a natural resource.
 Compost adds beneficial nutrients to the soil, helps retain water, and fertilizes lawns and gardens without using chemicals.

 In addition to contributing to Austin’s Zero Waste goal, Curbside Composting may help residents save money on their utility bills.
 After putting food scraps and food-soiled paper in their green carts, customers will have less trash to throw away each week.
 This may allow them to downsize to a smaller, less expensive trash cart.
 Austin Resource Recovery offers four trash cart sizes – the smaller the cart, the less it costs each month.
 Learn more about pricing and size options.

 How much am I paying for Curbside Composting?

 Austin City Council approved a $1 monthly increase to the base fee starting in 2016.
-There will not be a fee increase in 2017, however ARR does estimates that monthly fees will need to increase about $4 by 2020 to fund the citywide program expansion.
+There will not be a fee increase in 2017 or 2018, however ARR does estimates that monthly fees will need to increase about $4 by 2020 to fund the citywide program expansion.
 Future fee increases will be subject to City Council approval during the budget process.

 Customers can offset fee increases by choosing a smaller trash cart size.
 The majority of ARR customers have a 64-gallon trash cart and could save $76 per year if they downsize to a 24-gallon cart or could save $61 per year if they downsize to a 32-gallon cart *Please note: Your trash, recycling and curbside compost service fee is determined solely by the size of your landfill trash cart.